urielh3191/sep10-freedom-project/blog/entry01.md

 advertisements over the radio.

 ### Why pick this topic?
 I think that it's very important, especially in this day and age of streaming sites.
-It's important to innovate in the
+It's important to innovate in the sector we will use for essentially the rest of our lives, because if we don't innovate for the better of humanity, corporate

 [Next](entry02.md)